pretix/pretix-docs/docs/guides/payment/paypal.md

 Setting up PayPal as a payment provider in pretix involves the following steps:

- 1. Enable the PayPal plugin.
+ 1. Enable the PayPal plugin
  2. Connect to your PayPal business account
  3. Enter mandatory info on the settings page for PayPal
  4. Make optional adjustments